netofarthur/laudario/README.md

   $ python3 -m venv env
   $ source env/bin/activate
-4. Upgrade Pip and download the python packages in 'requirements.txt' to run this project on your local machine (it might be necessary to install openssl before doing this. $ brew install openssl, no Mac will do it):
+4. Upgrade Pip and download the python packages in 'requirements.txt' to run this project on your local machine (it might be necessary to install openssl and mysql with Brew no Mac before doing this. $ brew install openssl and/or $ brew install mysql no Mac will do it. $ export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/opt/openssl/lib/, may be necessary after):
   $ pip install --upgrade pip
   $ pip install -r requirements.txt
 5. Install MariaDB on your system (these two resources might help):